 Salary Info and Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary earned by administrative services managers was $86,110 in May 2015.
-The employment of such managers is expected to grow by 8% between 2014 and 2024, per the BLS, which is about average.
+According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary earned by administrative services managers was $96,180 in May 2018.
+The employment of such managers is expected to grow by 7% between 2018 and 2028, per the BLS, which is faster than average.

 Service support management positions include business office managers, facility managers, and contract administrators.
 Most hold a bachelor's degree in a field such as business or facility management.
 Although applicants for management positions typically face stiff competition, the BLS predicts steady growth for this occupation.